 I’ve been a short-order cook, a nonprofit CEO, a veterinary assistant, a reporter, a theater usher, a magazine editor, an art-gallery laborer, a think tank senior fellow, a college admissions interviewer, a federal agency executive, a freelance writer and copyeditor, a radio news announcer, a tour-bus coordinator, a Senate staffer, a classical singer, a D.C. news bureau chief, a would-be professional darts player, and a telemarketer.
 I apologize for that last one.

 Get useful resources on creativity and writing on Twitter @PatrickRwrites.

-ADDENDUM: I am thrilled to have been named a Top 10 Blog for Writing.
+ADDENDUM: I was thrilled to have been named a Top 10 Blog for Writing.
 I’d like here to acknowledge the individuals who nominated me, and reprint their nominations.

 - <Jon M (@thindifference): Patrick provides solid advice to writers but, more importantly, inspiration.
 His writing style is heartfelt and real, and his challenges are expressed honestly and helpfully.
 Great site, great person.

 - Carole Jane Treggett (@cjtreggett): Not only does this award-winning journalist and gifted creative writer consistently provide quality posts on a consistent basis, but he’s inspired/ fostered a truly genuine and supportive community of writers and creatives.
 Patrick is very generous with his focus and attention on fellow creatives as he is pursuing his own creative career, always encouraging fellow writers and artists to follow their chosen paths, developing authentic relationships.